Hooks, Skills & Subagents

 // User: "@reviewer please look at PR #123"

-// Model sees the full text including "@reviewer", picks glove_invoke_subagent,
+// The model sees the full text including "@reviewer", picks

-// The handler's return text becomes the tool result.
+// final agent text as the tool result.

 Tool result shape